claycarpenter/frontenddev.guide/src/index.md

 ## CSS

 * Basics
+    * Basic syntax
         * Composition of a style rule
+        * Comments
     * Style rule location: internal, external, and inline
     * Rule precedence - A bit technical for a beginner, but it will help devs avoid confusion and problems later on.
 It's difficult to get very far in studying CSS without having a decent grasp of this algorithm.
     * IDs and classes - where does this go?